Last minute beachclub offers

 Windsurfing: a range of beginner, intermediate (160-130 litres) and shortboards from manufacturers Starboard, Fanatic and RRD.
 Dino rigs for children (2m-4.5m); start rigs for beginners (2.5m / 3.5m / 4.5m); adult rigs (4m - 8.2m)

 There are hundreds of routes for beginner and experienced climbers to choose from and you'll get professional instruction from local experts.
-We think this will be really popular, so make sure you pre-book before travel to guarantee your space.
-The minimum age to climb is eight years and all children under the age of 17 years must be accompanied by an adult (either climbing or spectating).
+This is a popular activity, so make sure you pre-book before travel to guarantee your space.
+The minimum age to book a climbing package is ten years.
 Don't forget to pack your hiking boots, the glorious Paklenica National Park has plenty of clearly marked paths to take you on a number of unforgettable walks and hikes.

 The mountain biking is aimed at beginner to intermediates.
 Routes skirt the base of the national park, mainly on gravelly fire roads.
 There's loads of potential for more rides and our resourceful bike guides will be on a mission to discover loads more routes for all levels.